Ipswich–Ely line

 The Ipswich–Ely line is a railway line linking East Anglia to the English Midlands via Ely.
 There is also a branch line to Cambridge.
-Passenger services are operated by Abellio Greater Anglia.
+Passenger services are operated by Greater Anglia.
 It is a part of Network Rail Strategic Route 5, SRS 05.07, 05.08 and part of SRS 07.03.
 The line has previously been part of the Great Eastern Main Line.